jtreddy-cell/connect-4-starter/readme.md

 Graphic files are provided for the game pieces called yellow.png and red.png.

 For the submission, create a new github based on the above code-base and provide a link to that along with a complete readme.md on how your implementation works.

+Just plays like normal Connect 4.
+Seperate buttons for playing against a normal person or AI.
+Used W11